December 10, 2025

 4. CARE: How Leaders Can Communicate Results with Clarity

-Another prompt engineering framework that C‑level executives can depend on is CARE (Context, Action, Result, Example).
-It helps redefine prompts into structured narratives by letting the AI model consider the full picture: the Context behind the situation, the Action taken, the Result achieved, and a concrete Example to bring it to life.
+The prompt engineering framework CARE (Context, Action, Result, Example) helps redefine prompts into structured narratives.
+It lets the AI model consider the full picture: the Context behind the situation, the Action taken, the Result achieved, and a concrete Example to bring it to life.

 • Context: Clearly describe the background or situation so that the AI model understands the environment in which the action is taking place.